10 Musts for Property Buyers in Lanzarote

 The first big legal step when it comes to buying a property in Lanzarote is the initial contract, where both parties will sign what is sometimes referred to as a ‘Sales Contract’.
 This is a document that goes into detail about the terms of the sale, as well as outlining the agreement between the buyer and the seller.
 It should include details on what is included within the sale (such as furniture) as well as an estimated completion date.
 It may also provide you with information about what happens to the 10% deposit you’d usually pay at this point if you decide to withdraw your application.

-find it best that these documents are discussed with a lawyer.
+employ a lawyer to discuss the documentation.
 Hiring a professional will make the process of buying a property in Lanzarote a lot more stress-free as you’ll have someone working with you who fully understands all the jargon and technical terms used within the contracts.

 5. Valuation and Survey